josephwright/josephwright.github.io/_posts/2010-12-27-installing-achemso-and-siunitx.md

 tags:
   - installation
 ---
 A question that comes up from time to time is how to install one or other of my packages, usually either [`achemso`](https://ctan.org/pkg/achemso) or [`siunitx`](https://ctan.org/pkg/siunitx).
-While both are essentially standard LaTeX packages (no weird files or binaries needed), there are still soem stumbling blocks that cause issues.
+While both are essentially standard LaTeX packages (no weird files or binaries needed), there are still some stumbling blocks that cause issues.
 So I thought a few notes by be useful here.

 ## Installing as part of an up to date TeX system